-Andrea has worked with CIEE since 1994, and supervises the administrative and academic aspects of the Study Center.
-In addition, Andrea is professor of the CIEE Body, Gender, and Sexuality in Argentina Course.
-She has a summa cum laude B.A. in Sociology from UBA and a Masters from FLACSO in Social Sciences and Public Health.
-Andrea’s academic interests include public health, gender and women, adolescents, and children and family.
-She is currently doing her Phd degree and doing research work related to the non-punished abortion and its situation into the public health system in Argentina.
-Since 2008 Andrea has worked as a National Senate counselor in the National Congress working on several projects recently approved, such as “Equalitarian married”, “Assisted Reproduction and Fertilization low” and “Gender identity”.
+Andrea Rizzotti has worked with CIEE since 1994, and supervises the administrative and academic aspects of the Study Center.
+She graduated summa cum laude with a bachelor's degree in sociology from Universidad de Buenos Aires, and earned a master's degree from the Latin American Social Sciences Institute (FLACSO) in social sciences and public health.
+Andrea's academic interests include public health, gender and women, adolescents, and children and family.
+She is currently earning her Ph.D. and doing research on non-punished abortion and its situation in the public health system in Argentina.
+Since 2008 Andrea has worked as a National Senate counselor in the National Congress working on several projects recently approved, such as "Equal Marriage", the "Assisted Reproduction and Fertilization Law," and "Gender Identity."

 Where You'll Study